One of several papers on management

 As a result, any intention to quit became a reality.

 Arguably, this situation could have been averted.
-If workers felt that the negative aspects of the job environment were overpowering the positive, any development into intention to quit could have been moderated by increased manager support.
+If volunteers felt that the negative aspects of the job environment were overpowering the positive, any development into intention to quit could have been moderated by increased manager support.
 Managers could have stepped up to the new challenge.

 But they didn’t.